tech-writing/linksmith/README.md

 - Code for community operations, alongside software tests and packaging, in order to provide better maintainability and re-use.

-> [!WARNING]
-> Here be dragons.
-Please note the program is pre-alpha, and a work in
-> progress, so everything may change while we go.

 ## Setup

 ```bash
 pip install --upgrade linksmith
 ```

 ## Usage